percherIrex/Huawei_Matebook_D_Hackintosh_OpenCore/Readme.md

 ## Current Status

+### **Basic knowledge on OpenCore is needed!**

 * Based on OpenCore Official Release 0.5.3

 * Native(?)
 NVRAM works.

 * Soundcard with injected Layout-ID 21 works well.

-* CFG Lock cannot be unlocked in Huawei's fxxking BIOS.
+* ~~CFG Lock cannot be unlocked in Huawei's fxxking BIOS.
 However everything just works.
-I'm not able to modify the confusing InsydeH2O BIOS now.
+I'm not able to modify the confusing InsydeH2O BIOS now.~~
+    The way to modify BIOS is found, I'll update later to explain how to unlock CFG and change DVMT.

-* Replaced stock Intel Wireless 8265AC with BCM94360CS2 with an adapter.
+* Replaced stock Intel Wireless 8265AC with BCM94360CS2 and an adapter.
 Using [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup) with `brcmfx-country=#a`to enable all WiFi channels.

 * Use [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) to gain a better CPU power management.

 * DGPU nVidia MX150 is disabled by SSDT-DDGPU.

-* Minor bug: Screen backlight requires a second-open to turn on after closing lid.
+* **Use `USBInjectall.kext` to avoid potential USB map differences.
+However, customizing your own `USBports.kext` by [Hackintool](http://headsoft.com.au/download/mac/Hackintool.zip) is STRONGLY RECOMMENDED.
+You can read the help document inside for more details.**

-* This EFI may also works on Magicbook 14 Kabylake. ( Just I guess, it may need some minor modifications)
+* This EFI may also works on Magicbook 14 Kabylake-R. ( Just I guess, it may need some minor modifications)

 * You may need to use your own System-UUID when you need dual boot with Windows 10.

+* Minor bugs:
+    1. Screen backlight requires a second-open to turn on after closing lid.
+    2. Trackpad doesn't work and a USB mouse is needed when installing.

 ------